Survive The Onset

 Vic nodded slowly, already sold.
 “I’m in.”

 JoeJoe slapped the table.
-“Hell yes.”
+“Hell yes.
+I’ve been wanting to learn to shoot.”

 Memo raised his bottle.
 “To getting away from normal life for once.”